MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/centralized-deployment-of-add-ins.md

 - Supported Mailbox - If they are on an OAuth-enabled mailbox

 > [!NOTE]
-> Multifactor authentication is not supported when using the Central Deployment for add-ins PowerShell module.
+> Multifactor authentication is not supported when using the Central Deployment PowerShell module.

 ## User and group assignments